 I say YES 90% of the time.
 I say yes to everything.
 I’m not even sure I know how to say NO (does that count?).
 Half of the time after saying yes I think to myself, “What the hell did I say that for?”

 The other half of the time I realize I’m already committed to something else and am left with more than I can handle, some extra stress I don’t particularly care to have, and I end up either letting someone else down because I can’t follow through with my commitment to them, or myself down because I do a piss poor job due to the disease I have just created for myself known as #Tomuchontheplateisitis.

-Maybe you don’t have the seeking the approval of others problems like myself and some others.
-You might just be trying to keep up with the Joneses by constantly comparing yourself to others.
+Maybe you don’t seek the approval of others.
+But you’re trying to keep up with Joneses by comparing yourself to others.

 - My friend lost so much weight on this diet, why can’t I?

 - So and so has a great job, a beautiful family, why can’t I?

 - This person or that person has it all figured out.
 How come I’m struggling so much?

 However, it’s important to remember that you only get a small snippet of other’s lives.
 You see the show that’s on the stage, you miss the behind the scenes.

 Everyone has their own personal struggles, weaknesses, and comparisons that they make.
 For example, take a look at the following.